sabuhiabbas/unit3_2023-project/README.md

   pos_hint: {"center_x": .5, "center_y": .5}
   md_bg_color: "#689ebd"
 ```
 The KivyMD code above shows a button to change the screen to Homescreen.
 Line 5 has a function "app.root.current" which allows us to switch between pages.
-I use the same code if needed to change the page using KivyMD.
+I use the same code if needed to change the page using KivyMD.[^21][^24]

 # Criteria D: Functionality
 ## A video demonstrating the proposed solution with narration